Attendance above 95%

 To support you in monitoring your child’s attendance throughout the year, we will send you an attendance report in December, March and with your child’s end of year report in July.

 In law, parents/carers are committing an offence if they fail to ensure the regular and punctual attendance of their child at the school at which the child is registered, unless the absence has been authorised by the school.
 Only schools have the power to authorise or grant a leave of absence.

 Medical and dental appointments

 In order to minimise disruption to your child’s learning medical or dental appointments should be made outside the school day.
-When an appointment has to be made during school hours, please inform the school office.
+When an appointment has to be made during school hours, please fill in a leave of absence form from the school office.